ItsSnirLevi/Half-Chess/README.md

 ## ⏱ Speed Matters

-- Players have limited time to make each move, keeping the game dynamic and thrilling.
+- Players have limited time to make each move, keeping the game dynamic and thrilling
 - **Miss your timer, and it’s game over!**

 ## 🖥 Project Overview